-CTRL+S (Windows); #+S (Macintosh)
+CTRL+S (Windows); 第+S (Macintosh)

-The Save command in the File menu saves the current Graphite document to its original folder.
+The Save command in the File menu, or icon in the Window>General palette, saves the current Graphite document to its original folder.
 To save it to a different folder or with a different name, choose Save As.
 If the document has not been saved previously, the Save As tool dialog box appears automatically, requesting the name and the folder in which to save it.